Apostille USA

 What Countries Require an Apostilled FBI Background Check?

 Additionally, the Hague Conference on Private International Law introduced the apostille process in 1961 to simplify the authentication of documents for international use.
+International treaties, such as the Hague Convention, determine whether an apostille or embassy legalization is needed for your FBI certificate.

 Getting an apostilled FBI background check may feel like a detective mission, but trust me, it’s worth it.